So it was exactly 210 days or 18,144,000ish seconds between our first visit and our final visit to Eat Street Markets

 This was following by some Fully Loaded Steak Fries from Koma Sliders

 After the soft shell taco from Matt, we needed to have something a little bit more filling.
 Our choice was a fully loaded beef fries.
 Loaded with a mix of sweet potato chips, curly fries, and your regular fries.
 Topped with strips of beef and lashings of garlic mayonnaise.

 The best way to end a trip to Eat Street Market is a trip to The Chocolate Komberry and sampling their unforgettable cronuts.
-These half croissant, half doughnut is a sinful delicacy with 64 layers of Danish pastry deep-fried into a cone shape and then filled with premium soft serve chocolate ice cream.
+This half croissant half doughnut is a sinful delicacy with 64 layers of Danish pastry deep-fried into a cone shape and then filled with premium soft serve chocolate ice cream.
 Holy shit, this was some serious food porn.
 It was a tad pricey at $12.00AUD (or around £7), but if you only come here once, you need to leave broke and penniless.

 So.
 All in all, we had spent around $45.00AUD (or around £30) including the entry fee.
 Which yes, might seem a little heavy on the wallet.
 But, you will not find a better place to sample foods from across the world while sitting down listening to some live music.